ananas-block/test-compressed-program/README.md

 ## Test

 Requirements:
-- light cli
+- light cli version 0.24.0
+- solana cli version 2.1.16
+- anchor version 0.31.1

 1. light test-validator
-2. anchor deploy // check that program id matches deployed id
+2. anchor deploy
-3. export ANCHOR_PROVIDER_URL="http://127.0.0.1:8899"
-4. export ANCHOR_WALLET="target/deploy/test_123-keypair.json"
-5. npm test
+3. npm test

-The test spawns a prover server in the background.
+The `$ light test-validator` spawns a solana test validator, a prover server, and a photon indexer in the background.
 In case of a connection refused error on port 3001 try to kill the prover server with `lsof -i:3001` and `kill <pid>`.

 ## Disclaimer

-Programs are audited and deployed on Solana devnet and mainnet.
+Light Protocol programs are audited and deployed on Solana devnet and mainnet.
-The light rust macros are experimental and api will change.